How To Brush Your Pet’s Teeth

 Daily brushing of your pet’s teeth should not be underestimated.
 Commitment to daily brushing could be what makes the difference to your pet’s health and sparkly smile.

-Brushing your pet’s teeth should be a pleasant experience for both you and your pet.
-Many pets enjoy the added attention while many owners look forward to close quality time spent with their companion.
+Brushing your pet’s teeth should be a pleasant experience for you and your pet.
+Many pets enjoy the added attention, while many owners look forward to close, quality time spent with their companion.

-The supplies you would need is a toothbrush or finger-brush (preferably one designed for pets) and a pet toothpaste.
+You will need a toothbrush or fingerbrush (preferably one designed for pets) and pet toothpaste.
 Most pets accept brushing very well if they are introduced to the procedure in a calm and patient way.
-The best way to introduce your pet to this exercise is to gradually introduce the process over time.
+The best way to introduce your pet to this exercise is gradually over time.

 DAY 1:

 Gently pet and scratch the muzzle, slowly lifting the lip for about 30 seconds.
-Reward with praise and a treat at the end of the session.
+At the end of the session, reward with praise and a treat.

 DAY 2: